ammaar8/ammaar8/README.md

 ### Hi, I’m Ammaar Solkar 👋
-## I'm a Developer, Robotisict and a Mechanical Engineer!
+## I'm a Developer, Roboticist and a Mechanical Engineer!

 I'm interested in -
 - :robot: Robotics